March 2026 | Monthly market recap

 The views and opinions expressed may change based on market and other conditions.
 This material is provided for informational purposes only and should not be construed as investment advice.
 There can be no assurance that developments will transpire as forecasted.
 Actual results may vary.
 No investment strategy or risk management technique can guarantee return or eliminate risk in all market environments.

 The Bloomberg U.S. Aggregate Bond Index tracks the performance of intermediate-term investment-grade bonds traded in the United States.
 The Consumer Price Index is a commonly used measure of inflation that tracks the variation in prices paid by typical consumers for retail goods and other items.
-The Magnificent Seven stocks are a group of high-performing and influential companies in the U.S. stock market: Alphabet, Amazon, Apple, Meta Platforms, Microsoft, Nvidia, and Tesla.
 The MSCI EAFE Index tracks the performance of large- and mid-cap equities traded across global developed markets, excluding the United States and Canada.
 The MSCI Emerging Markets Index tracks the performance of large- and mid-cap equities traded in global emerging markets.
 The NASDAQ 100 tracks the performance of the 100 largest non-financial companies listed on the Nasdaq stock exchange.
 The Russell 1000 Growth and Value Indexes track the performance of those large-cap U.S. equities in the Russell 1000 Index with growth and value style characteristics, respectively.
 The Russell 2000 Index tracks the performance of the 2,000 smallest companies traded in the United States.
 The S&P 100 and 500 Indexes track the performance of the 100 and 500 largest companies traded in the United States, respectively.
 S&P 500 Equal Weight Index also tracks the performance of the 500 largest companies traded in the United States, but weights each company equally, rather than proportionally according to market cap.
 It is not possible to invest directly in an index.
-Russell 3000® Index: The Russell 3000® Index measures performance of the 3,000 largest U.S. companies based on total market capitalization.
-The Russell 3000® Index measures performance of the 3,000 largest U.S. companies based on total market capitalization.
-Russell 3000® Value Index: The Russell 3000® Index measures performance of the 3,000 largest U.S. companies based on total market capitalization.
-The Russell 3000® Value Index contains stocks included in the Russell 3000® Index displaying low price-to-book ratios and low forecasted growth values.
+The ECB (European Central Bank) is the central institution responsible for monetary policy, maintaining price stability, and managing the euro currency within the Eurozone.

 The breakpoints for capitalization ranges should be viewed only as guideposts and will change over time.
 In general, FTSE Russell (which maintains a number of stock-market indexes based on company size) considers small-cap stocks to have market caps of between $150 million and $7 billion, mid caps to have market caps between $7 billion and $150 billion, and large caps to be those companies with market caps above $150 billion.